 The Academy acknowledges its duties and responsibilities under the Education Acts of 1996 and 2011, Education and Inspections Act 2006 and Health and Safety at Work Act 1974, in respect of screening and searching students.
-As a result senior staff may search students' clothing, bags or lockers without consent for any banned item we believe could cause harm and / or is illegal.
-This process is governed by internal procedures and will only be undertaken by designated staff.
+As a result designated senior staff may search students' clothing, bags or lockers without consent for any banned item we believe could cause harm and / or is illegal.
+The process for managing screening and searching students is included as Appendix 13.